1991yuyang/unet_crack_segmentation/README.md

 # unet_crack_segmentation
 unet crack segmentation
-## Using Unet to segement the road cracks
+## Using Unet to segment the road cracks
 * ### configure
 > First, you need to configure the training parameters.
 The configuration file is train_conf.json.
 Some parameters are explained below.